 - Bake for 10 to 12 minutes, or until done.

-- Heat a skillet over medium high heat.
+- While the biscuits are baking, heat a skillet over medium high heat.
 Cook breakfast sausage until brown.

 - Mix together hemp milk, chicken stock, and cornstarch in a bowl, then pour into the skillet.